-Physician assistant (PA) students at Central find expert guidance to help them choose courses and complete professional experiences, as well as apply to graduate school.
-At Central, students take a variety of courses to gain a solid background in the natural and social sciences, preparing them to succeed in PA programs across the country.
+Physician assistant (PA) students at Central find expert guidance to help you choose courses and complete professional experiences, as well as apply to graduate school.
+At Central, you'll take a variety of courses to gain a solid background in the natural and social sciences, preparing you to succeed in PA programs across the country.
 Central PA students go on to respected graduate programs and jobs with major medical groups.
-Overall, 94 percent of Central students are accepted into their first- or second-choice graduate school.
+Overall, 90 percent of Central students are accepted into their first- or second-choice graduate school.

-Central students are successful on entrance exams and in securing acceptance into PA programs with the assistance of an on-campus pre-health coordinator, internship coordinator and academic advisers.
-Hands-on experience is also important to secure the required number of patient contact hours, and Central helps students identify opportunities for internships and shadowing opportunities at a variety of locations.
+Central students succeed in entrance exams and securing acceptance into PA programs with help from an on-campus pre-health advisor, internship coordinator and academic advisors.
+Hands-on experience is also important to secure the required number of patient contact hours, and Central helps you identify opportunities for internships and shadowing at many locations.
 Central’s pre-professional program prepares you to pursue physician assistant education in graduate school.
-With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.
+With the help of your advisor, you will choose a major that best prepares you for further study.

 Students interested in the physician assistant program are able to shadow local professionals for limited hours.
-Shadowing opportunities are available across the state including Pella Regional Health Center, Broadlawns Medical Center and Ottumwa Wellness Center, Mahaska County Hospitals and Oskaloosa Hospital.
+Shadowing opportunities are available across the state including Broadlawns Medical Center, Ottumwa Wellness Center, Mahaska County Hospitals and Oskaloosa Hospital.

 Students can choose to major in any discipline that fits their personal and professional life goals.
 Regardless of their major choice, students are required to successfully complete a series of courses in many different disciplines.
-Students must complete varying credit hours in biology, chemistry, mathematics, psychology and medical terminology.
+Students must complete varying credit hours in biology, chemistry, mathematics and psychology.